Furnyr/Dissonity/hirpc-interface/README.md

 ## About

-> [!WARNING]
-This package is a work-in-progress and doesn't work yet

-Bridge implementation for interacting with the Dissonity hiRPC within Unity games.
+Unity plugin and loader for interacting with the Dissonity hiRPC within Unity games.

 ## Testing